salesforce/botsim/docs/advanced_usage.rst

-Extending BotSIM to new bot platforms
+Extending BotSIM to New Bot Platforms
 #######################################
 Bot developers can extend BotSIM to new platforms by implementing their platform-dependent parsers and API clients.
 They serve as the “adaptors” in order to apply BotSIM’s “generation-simulation-remediation” pipeline.